Effective as of: 09.01.2021

 - Develop AUA disaster recovery procedures.

-- Develop and implement strategies to make users aware of security polices, procedures, and benefits; determine the frequency of awareness training and information.
+- Develop and implement strategies to make users aware of security policies, procedures, and benefits; determine the frequency of awareness training and information.

 - Communicate the direction for AUA security standards, procedures and guidelines.